-“I lived with four grandparents in Port Isabel, a very small town in Texas, and saw them go through many aliments—from broken bones to cancer to heart disease.
-I knew I wanted to be a physician—I see patients who remind me of my grandparents.”
+“I lived with four grandparents in Port Isabel, a very small town in Texas, and saw them go through many ailments—from broken bones to cancer to heart disease.
+I knew I wanted to be a physician.
+I see patients who remind me of my grandparents.”

 Janelle Chavez grew up in the small town of Port Isabel with a front-row seat to the health struggles and tribulations of her four grandparents.
-Those emotional experiences are not only what inspired Chavez, a Forty Acres Scholar studying biology, to become a physician—they are what drive her impressive work ethic.
-Chavez's ample experience includes working with the University of Texas MD Anderson Cancer Center, Global Medical Training, Harvard Medical School, Dell Medical School, McGovern Medical School, and the Texas Children’s and Memorial Herman Hospital.
-Both her childhood in Brownsville and a clinic-training in Peru taught her the importance of access to women’s health care.
-In Chavez’s home county, Cameron, the rate of cervical cancer death is significantly higher than elsewhere in Texas.
-Chavez wants to find ways to continue to expand and innovate the state’s healthcare system to protect its future.
-"My UT education showed me that what starts here changes the world," she says.
-"I want to make a difference in Texas and take that out to the world.”
+Those emotional experiences not only inspired Chavez, a Forty Acres Scholar studying biology, to become a physician—they fuel her impressive work ethic.
+Chavez has now worked at the University of Texas MD Anderson Cancer Center, Harvard Medical School, Dell Medical School, McGovern Medical School, and the Texas Children’s and Memorial Herman Hospital.
+Both her childhood in the Rio Grande Valley and a clinic training in Peru taught her the importance of access to women’s health care.
+In her home county of Cameron, the rate of death from cervical cancer is significantly higher than elsewhere in Texas.
+Chavez wants to find ways to expand and innovate the state’s health care system to protect its future.
+"I want to make a difference in Texas,” she says, “and take that out to the world.”

 Making Solar Energy Easier to Come By

-“A complete energy portfolio allows us to move away from energy dependence, but it also allows us and reduce the total net cost of energy, and it becomes cheaper to produce things in the US.”
+“A complete energy portfolio allows us to move away from energy dependence.
+But it also allows us to reduce the total net cost of energy, making it cheaper to produce things in the U.S.”

-Growing up in Houston, Texas, Mandeep Patel could smell the sulfur in the air when his family drove to Galveston.
+Growing up in Houston, Mandeep Patel could smell the sulfur in the air when his family drove to Galveston.
 Patel, who is studying mechanical engineering at UT, is committed to making solar energy affordable and accessible for families.
 Patel and his team competed and won the Shell Ideas360 International Design Competition with an idea for improving current solar panels—their team was the only U.S. team among the competition’s five finalists.
-In creating their design, Patel utilized the UT Austin MakerSpace, which allowed him to create parts faster and complete the concept.
+In creating their design, Patel utilized UT Austin’s makerspace, The Foundry, which allowed him to create parts faster and complete the concept.
 Patel, who recently witnessed Hurricane Harvey devastate his hometown, sees a timely need to make solar energy cheaper and more localized.
-“It can making living through a crisis easier and a little less scary by having electricity—being able to power your fridge or turn on a light for your kids," he explains.
+“It can make living through a crisis easier and a little less scary by having electricity—being able to power your fridge or turn on a light for your kids," he says.